Dinusha-Ekanayake/SmartFlow/README.md

 - Follow the existing C++ style in the codebase.

 ## License
 See the LICENSE file in the repository for licensing information.
-If there is no LICENSE file, please contact the repository owner to clarify licensing.

 ## Contact
 Repository owner: @Dinusha-Ekanayake